igorw/whitespace-php/README.md

 ## What is whitespace?

-[Whitespace](http://compsoc.dur.ac.uk/whitespace/) is a dependently spaced lanuage created by Edwin Brady and Chris Morris in 2003.
+[Whitespace](http://compsoc.dur.ac.uk/whitespace/) is a dependently spaced language created by Edwin Brady and Chris Morris in 2003.

 ## Example run